dangeabunea/pluralsight-mongodb-queries/module2-examples.md

 ### MongoDB Server Navigation

+1. Shows all the databases present on the server

+`show dbs`

-`show dbs`		- Shows all the databases present on the server `use flightmgmt`	- Select a database to work against.
-After this command, all the queries will be issued against `flightmgmt` `show collections`	- Shows all the collections on the seleted database
+2. Select a database to work against.
+After this command, all the queries will be issued against `flightmgmt`

+`use flightmgmt`

+3. Show the collections in the `flightmgmt` database

+`show collections`

 ### Queries